CommunityToolkit/MVVM-Samples/docs/mvvm/Ioc.md

 IFilesService fileService = Ioc.Default.GetService<IFilesService>();
 ```

-The `Ioc.Default` property offers a thread safe `IServiceProvider` instance that can be used anywhere in the application to resolve services.
-The `ConfigureService` method handles all the initialization of that service provider.
-It is of course also possible to create different `Ioc` instances, and to initialize each one with different services, if needed.
+The `Ioc.Default` property offers a thread-safe `IServiceProvider` instance that can be used anywhere in the application to resolve services.
+The `ConfigureService` method handles the initialization of that service.
+It is also possible to create different `Ioc` instances and to initialize each with different services.

 ## Constructor injection

-One powerful feature that is available is the so called "constructor injection", which means that the DI service provider is able to automatically resolve indirect dependencies between registered services when creating instances of a specified type being requested.
+One powerful feature that is available is "constructor injection", which means that the DI service provider is able to automatically resolve indirect dependencies between registered services when creating instances of the type being requested.
 Consider the following service:

 ```csharp
 public class ConsoleLogger : ILogger